App Support.

 Viscosity Users

 If you are not the administrator of the server you are connecting to, as a first step we highly recommend contacting your VPN Provider for assistance.
 If you're unsure who this is please see the How Do I Find Out Who My VPN Provider Is? article.
-It's highly likely they'll be able to provide you with an updated configuration file you can simply import into Viscosity, without the need to do through the additional troubleshooting steps below.
+It's highly likely they'll be able to provide you with an updated configuration file you can simply import into Viscosity, without the need to go through the additional troubleshooting steps below.

 If you're unable to get an updated configuration from your VPN Provider, please try making the changes below: